 Special Considerations Regarding a Colposcopy Biopsy

-If you test HPV positive, colposcopy may be the first step for your gynecologist in Queens, NYC.
+If you test HPV positive, your gynecologist in Queens, NYC will need to do a colposcopy to provide an accurate diagnosis.
 If your Pap smear and colposcopy show very different results, you may need to repeat each test.
 The results of your biopsy determine if and what further treatment you need.

 Since women with HPV are more susceptible to cervical cancer, they may have a colposcopy without an abnormal Pap smear.
 Your doctor wants to be more diligent in screening for cancer.
 As with any test or procedure, open communication with your doctor about your medical history is essential for the most effective results.

 Forest Hills Medical Services is a comprehensive clinical practice.
 In our office we believe that how you are treated is just as important as the medical care we provide.
 We are dedicated to providing the highest quality obstetrics and gynecology with warmth and compassion.
 Our physicians are easy to talk to and our entire staff is friendly and attentive to your needs.

 The best gynecologists in Queens who are part of the Forest Hills Medical Services team are renowned for their extensive skills in performing colposcopy, colposcopy biopsy and recommending the right course of treatment.